hanami/site/content/guides/rom/v5.0/getting-started/core-concepts.md

 An important function of repositories is to act as a boundary between the data access logic and Application Domain logic.
 This boundary helps to reduce the complexity of rehydrating your entities and keeps a direct dependency on a particular datastore out of your domain.

-To learn more about repositories, how to use them and their role in a system developed using ROM, check out the [Repositories](/%{version}/learn/repositories) section.
+To learn more about repositories, how to use them and their role in a system developed using ROM, check out the [Repositories](//guide/repositories) guide.

-^INFO
+> [!NOTE]
-  Repositories are completely optional and while they provide powerful features   for encapsulating data access logic, they may not make sense for some   simple CRUD applications or one-off scripts.
+> Repositories are completely optional and while they provide powerful features for encapsulating data access logic, they may not make sense for some simple CRUD applications or one-off scripts.
-^

 ## Relations

 A relation is defined as a set of tuples identified by unique pairs of attributes and their values.
 In ROM it is an object that responds to `#each` which yields hashes.
 It is backed by a [dataset object](#datasets) provided by the adapter.

 An example of relations are tables in a SQL server.
 Tables can reference other tables and sometimes all of the pieces for some "view" of the data are spread out among two or more tables (think Multi Table Inheritance).
 In situations like this ROM really shines because relations can be created for each table and composed together to pull the data into a coherent form then finally mapped to an output object which your application can depend on safely without worrying about shared state, sessions or identity mapping commonly used in other ORMs.

-To learn more about relations, check out the [Relations](/%{version}/learn/core/relations) guide.
+To learn more about relations, check out the [Relations](//guide/core-concepts/relations) guide.

 ## Commands

 Commands in ROM are intended to safely modify data.
 Commands can be used to create, update and delete.
 They are usually provided by the adapter, but you may define your own.

-To learn more about commands, check out the [Commands](/%{version}/learn/core/commands) guide.
+To learn more about commands, check out the [Commands](//guide/core-concepts/commands) guide.

 ## Relation Mappers